 October 2018.
 There’s some really impressive architecture throughout Nanjing Olympic Park.
 The stylish Nanjing Eye is a steel pedestrian and cycle bridge spanning the Yangtze River.
 It connects Nanjing’s Youth Olympic Sports Park with Jiangxinzhou Forest Park.
 The bridge is free to cross and on a day like this there are fine views across the river, forest park and Olympic zone.

-October 2018.
-The Nanjing Eye is surprisingly quiet all year round and indeed the Olympic Zone as a whole remains something of a hidden secret.
-In fact, from my five days in the city during Golden Week, this was by the far the quietest spot.
+The bridge is surprisingly quiet all year round and indeed the Olympic Zone as a whole remains something of a hidden secret.
+In fact, from my five days in the city during Golden Week, this was by far the quietest spot.

 For more on this under the radar district of the city, check out more articles from Nanjing’s Olympic Village.